balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

         pass

-So we can simply create the definitions here, like we have them already defined in the scenario.
-We already know exactly which functions we need.
-The same can be done with all their methods.
-So let us add the methods here too:
+We can add our previously used methods here too:

 .. code-block:: python